 Colby, DeBruce, Rushford, and Pack Forest

 The Hunter Education class is required for all hunting licenses, including bow and arrow.
 It covers basic firearms handling and outdoor skills, plus hunting techniques.
 The minimum age for this course is 11 years old.
 The minimum age for a hunting license is 12 years old.
 Campers must complete the home study class before they arrive at camp.
-This can be done either online or using a workbook that DEC mails to the campers who have enrolled in the course.
+DEC will mail a manual and worksheet to the campers who have enrolled in the course.
 The materials will be mailed in May.

 This class is required to hunt deer and bear with bow and arrow.
 Bowhunter Education teaches the aspects of bowhunting that make it a special challenge and helps each camper become a more successful hunter.
 The minimum age for course is 11 years old, however children must be 12 years old to hunt big game with bow and arrow.
-Campers must complete the home study class before they arrive at camp, this can be done with a workbook that DEC mails to the child.
-Information is sent after camper is registered.
+Campers must complete a home study portion before they arrive at camp, this can be done with a workbook and work sheet that DEC mails to the child in May.

 Campers may take the Bowhunter Education class before they take the Hunter Education class, however they cannot get their license until the Hunter Education class has been successfully completed.